 It definitely gets spooky on the bayou.
 Louisiana even has its own kind of werewolf, while New Orleans has a haunted house on practically every block.
 Check out these amazingly creepy Louisiana tales.

 New Orleans is famous for Voodoo, and there's no more central figure to New Orleans than Voodoo Queen Marie Laveau.
-A mixed-race woman of considerable power and prestige, Laveau worked as a hairdresser, learning the secrets of everyone in the city, white and black, rich and poor alike.
-She was also an innovator, and the first to blend Catholicism with Voodoo to form the religion as it is still practiced today.
-Laveau died in the summer of 1881 at the age of 87, but her daughter of the same name continued her magic for decades more.
+A mixed-race woman of considerable power and prestige, Laveau worked as a hairdresser, learning the secrets of everyone in the city, white and Black, rich and poor alike.
+She was also an innovator and the first to blend Catholicism with Voodoo to form the religion as it is still practiced today.
+Laveau passed in the summer of 1881, but her daughter of the same name continued her magic for decades more.

 This pair of perfectly normal-seeming brothers lived on a street in the French Quarter of New Orleans during the 1930s.
 They worked as laborers and kept their heads down.
-Then, one day, a woman escaped from their apartment with her wrists slit enough to cause steady bleeding, but not enough to kill her.
-In their apartment, the police found several others in a similar state, and over a dozen dead bodies drained of blood.
-It took eight police offers to hold down and apprehend the two brothers.
+Then, one day, a woman escaped from their apartment with her wrists slit enough to cause steady bleeding but not enough to kill her.
+In their apartment, the police found several others in a similar state and over a dozen bodies drained of blood.
+It took eight police officers to hold down and apprehend the two brothers.

 John and Wayne Carter were executed and their bodies placed in their family's funeral vault.
 Years later, when another Carter was being interred, the brothers' bodies were found missing.
 It's said that they can still be seen wandering New Orleans.

-In the 1800s, the Myrtles Plantation was owned by Judge Clark Woodruffe, a serial rapist who attacked his female slaves.
-One slave named Chloe, the children's governess, despised Woodruffe, but feared that if she protested the judge's advances she would be sent out of the house and forced to work in the fields.
+In the 1800s, the Myrtles Plantation was owned by Judge Clark Woodruffe, a serial rapist who attacked the enslaved women he owned.
+One woman named Chloe, the children's governess, despised Woodruffe but feared that if she protested the judge's advances she would be sent out of the house and forced to work in the fields.

 Chloe feared her owner growing tired of her and hatched a plan to regain his favor.
-She thought that poisoning his family with just a little oleander would make them sick enough that that she could nurse them back to health.
-Instead, she accidentally killed all of them.
-In order to avoid Woodruffe taking his anger and grief out on them, the other slaves lynched Chloe and threw her body in the river.
-It is said that to this day her ghost, and the ghosts of the dead Woodruffe children, haunt the property.
+She thought that poisoning his family with just a little oleander would make them sick enough that she could nurse them back to health.
+Instead, she accidentally took the lives of all of them.
+In order to avoid Woodruffe taking his anger and grief out on them, the other enslaved people lynched Chloe and threw her body in the river.
+It is said that to this day, her ghost and the ghosts of the Woodruffe children haunt the property.